Months after Cyclone Ockhi, Tamil Nadu fisherfolks' families allege government apathy in recovering bodies - Firstpost

 19 December – Prime Minister Narendra Modi visits Kanyakumari; Pon Radhakrishnan, Union Minister of State for Finance and Shipping, arrives a day earlier at hometown Nagercoil to make arrangements for prime minister's visit

+Read Part 2: During Cyclone Ockhi, lack of early warnings and at-sea communication devices left fisherfolk helpless

+Read Part 3: Four months after Cyclone Ockhi, survivors and kin of deceased still counting losses, awaiting compensation

-Ayswarya Murthy is a Chennai-based freelance writer and a member of 101Reporters.com, a pan-India network of grassroots reporters.
+The author is a Chennai-based freelance writer and a member of 101Reporters.com, a pan-India network of grassroots reporters.
+She tweets @Luvnbeer